 DOCUMENT 1: FOR SUPPLY CHAIN PARTNERS THINK

-Campaign for Responsible Rodenticide Use
+Campaign n for Responsible Rodenticide Use

 UK Rodenticide Stewardship Re egime

 Supply Chain Compliance Decla ration

-declares it will only supply Rodenticides with St Supply Chain Partners as follows : ewardship condition is to End Users or
+declares it will only supply Rodenticides with St Supply Chain Partners as follows : tewardship conditio ons to End Users or

-End Users End Users who hold certification demonstrating that they have been trest Stewardship Regime as approved by the CRRU Training & Certification V current list), and as set out in the guidance "CRRU Approved Certification Certificated Users") or : Work Group (see CRR U website for
+End Users End Users who hold certification demonstrating that they have been tr Stewardship Regime as approved by the CRRU Training &amp; Certification V current list), and as set out in the guidance "CRRU Approved Certification Certificated Users") or : ained in the UK Rod Work Group (see CR on Declaration" (see lenticide RU website for "Document 2 : For

-Employees of businesses which are current members of a CRRU aligned website for current list), and as set out in the guidance "CRRU Aligned for (see "Document 3 : For Farm Assurance Schemes") -
+Employees of businesses which are current members of a CRRU aligned website for current list), and as set out in the guidance "CRRU Aligned if (see "Document 3 : For Farm Assurance Schemes") l Farm Assurance Sc Farm Assurance Sch heme (see CRRU eme Declaration"

 Supply Chain Partners Supply chain partners who also complete an equivalent "Supply Chain "Document 1 : For Supply Chain Partners".
-Supply chain partners who also complete an equivalent "Supply Chain Compliance Declaration", ie
+Compliance Declara ation", ie

-acknowledge that failure to adhere to the requi demonstrate compliance when reasonably required, may result in the withdraw products Stewardship conditions.
+acknowledge that failure to adhere to the requ demonstrate compliance when reasonably required, may result in the withdray products Stewardship conditions. irements above, and val of supply of Rod d failure to lenticide with

-Company:Signed:Print Name:Position:Date:
+Company:

 VERSION 1.
 Dec 2015 www.thinkwildlife.org

 DOCUMENT 2: FOR CERTIFICATED USERS

-Campaign for Responsible Redenticide Us UK Rodenticide Stewardship Regime
+Campaign for Responsible Rodenticide La UK Rodenticide Stewardship Regime

 CRRU A pproved Certification Dec laration

 I as senior person in authority at declare that only Certificated User(s) will use the Rodenticide products with Stewardship conditions.

-one Certificated User at each designate Listed below are the designated delivery addresses for and the name of at least one Certificated User at each designated delivery address and I have provided copies of the Proof of Competence (PoC) Certificate(s) to the Supplier Company.
+Listed below are the designated deliver one Certificated User at each designate Certificate(s) to the Supplier Company.
+Listed below are the designated delivery addresses for and the name of at least one Certificated User at each designated delivery address and I have provided copies of the Proof of Competence (PoC) Certificate(s) to the Supplier Company.

 Address Certificated User(s) Name

 Registered / Invoice Address

 Additional Delivery Address

 Additional Delivery Address

 Additional Delivery Address

-Supplier Company or to deliver to a new additional delivery address, then I give permission for the below named person(s) to purchase/collect with the understanding that only the Certificated User(s) will use the Rodenticide with
+Should require to collect Rodenticide with Stewardship conditions from the Supplier Company or to deliver to a new additional delivery address, then I give permission for the below named person(s) to purchase/collect with the understanding that only the Certificated User(s) will use the Rodenticide with Stewardship conditions.

 Named Purchaser / Collector

 I also recognise that it is the responsibility of to immediately notify the Supplier Company of any changes to named Certificated Users, eg if they leave the company Signed:

-Print Name:
+Print Name: Print Name:

 Position:

 Date:

-VERSION1.
-Dec 2015 www.thinkwildlife.org
+WWW.thinkwildlife.org